ILUGD/MOM/2020/15-September-2020.md

   - (aaryan) AMA related to opensource contribution.
     - (ayan) we can ask the interested ones to join friday's community call. we can have an AMA on that day.

+   ALL DAY DEVOPS
+    suggesitions
+      - viewing party
+      - host a talk
+    - requirements
+      - volunteer for this event

 ## Next Call :